HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 <iframe width="400" height="550" title="Atlascope app zoomed in to Felipes in Harvard Square" src="https://atlascope.leventhalmap.org/#view:embed$base:000$overlay:39999059015436$zoom:19.87$center:-7917105.72511056,5217102.087088008$mode:glass$pos:192"></iframe>
 _[Atlascope](https://atlascope.leventhalmap.org/), a tool for exploring historical atlases of Boston._

 After this tutorial, you will be able to work with different kinds of GIS data.
-Then, you will be ready to learn how to analyze or visualize information sources that have some aspect of *where* a phenomenon occurred.
+Then, you will be ready to learn how to analyze or visualize information sources that speak to the *where* of a situation.

 ## What you will need